Aligning Corporate Governance and culture: What’s in it for the board?

 The challenge is that there is no single model of corporate culture or governance that works for all, there is “no one size fits all.
 The good news is, however, that corporate culture - and nurturing a healthy one - is a challenge to everyone, and evidences are building up with examples of culture facilitating better performance and building harmonious teams.
 Besides, corporate culture is not static: as organisations go through different stages, their culture will inevitably be impacted as well as its fit with the organisations’ goals.
 When the leadership of an organisation change, this will also impact what happens to the rest of the organisation – tone at the top is identified as one of the most decisive factor on corporate culture.
 This means that the board is in a strategically important position to start a positive culture change, by aligning it with the long term strategy of the organisation.

-ACCA (the Association of Chartered Certified Accountants) and ecoDa are delighted to invite you to a panel discussion aiming to share best practices and real life examples of how companies successfully achieved a culture change and how it works in reality.
+ACCA (the Association of Chartered Certified Accountants) and ecoDa held a panel discussion to share best practices and real life examples of how companies successfully achieved a culture change and how it works in reality.

 - Case study family Business: Matthieu Leclercq, President, Decathlon